 Upgrading your home or business with storm-resistant features will help you avoid hurricane damage.
 You may also get a discount on your homeowners, windstorm and flood insurance.

-- Hurricane shutters
+- Storm shutters

-- Impact-rated glass on doors and windows
+- Impact-rated glass

 - Reinforced roof-to-wall connections

-- Roof-deck attachment
+- Reinforced roof-deck attachment

-- Roof covering, shape and bracing
+- Roof covering and shape

 - Storm-resistant doors and garage doors